Azure/dalec/website/docs/artifacts.md

 Libexec files are additional executable files that may be executed by one of the main package executables.
-On Linux these would typically get installed into `/usr/libexec/<package-name>`.
+On Linux these would typically get installed into `/usr/libexec/` or `/usr/libexec/<main-executable-name>`.

 Files under libexec are a mapping of file path to [artifact configuration](#artifact-configuration).
-If `subpath` is not supplied, it will default to the package name.
+If `subpath` is not supplied, the artifact will be installed in `/usr/libexec` directly.
 The file path is the path to a file that must be available after the build section has finished.
 This path is relative to the working directory of the build phase *before* any directory changes are made.

 Example: